Are you a nurse who is going to take the OET test soon? Worried about the speaking component?

 Table of Contents

-Concerned would-be test takers often ask whether we can predict topics for the OET Speaking sub-test.
-The answer is no, we cannot predict the topics.
+Concerned would-be test takers often ask whether we can predict speaking topics for the OET Speaking sub-test.
+The answer is no, we cannot predict the speaking topics.
 However, if you understand how OET Speaking works, you can prepare better for it.
 You can be rest assured that whatever task you are given in the speaking test, it will be reasonable and will not be beyond your capacity to handle it as a nurse.

 What is an OET Role Play?